Retinoblastoma-Lab/Retinoblastoma_Genetics/README.md

 ### Part 1: SNPS and Indels Analysis

+// ------ Work in Progress to update the page //

 ### Part 2: Copy Number Variation Analysis

+For the Analysis scripts, kindly refer to the scripts directory

 This a step-by-step guide for using [CNVkit](https://cnvkit.readthedocs.io/en/stable/pipeline.html) to identify copy number variations (CNVs) in the Kenyan Retinoblastoma targeted RB1 gene sequencing, including the necessary code at each step.
 CNVkit is optimized for targeted sequencing panels, exomes, and WGS

 #### Step 0: Setup and Installation